puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

   - Under Network:
     - Attach it to Internal Network called `Razor_Network`.
 This is the network the other 3 boxes are on
-    - Change the Adapter Type to PCnet-FAST III (Am79C973)
+    - If you run into issues with the download of the microkernel freezing during the download you can try changing to a different network adapter
-      - This is the adapter type I used I'm not sure if the others work
+        - Such as  PCnet-FAST III (Am79C973)
 6. Start your new box and it will PXE boot and receive an image from the dhcp server.
   - From there it will be handed off to the razor server.